 Double Up in Flint

-One of the best ways we can support Flint in the wake of the water crisis and for years to come is to ensure good nutrition for the city’s children.
+One of the best ways to support the children and families of Flint, Michigan for years to come is to ensure good nutrition.

-We have expanded and enhanced our Double Up Food Bucks program in Flint to reach more children and families with the healthy foods needed to help limit lead absorption stemming from the city’s water crisis.
+In 2016 we expanded our Double Up Food Bucks program in Flint to reach more residents with the healthy foods needed to limit lead absorption stemming from the city’s water crisis.

 From Dr. Mona who sounded the alarm about elevated blood lead levels among Flint’s children to local hip-hop artist Mama Sol, hear directly from Flint residents and local partners about this work.
 See the rest of the videos we produced as part of our citywide marketing campaign.